Tuam: History

 Throughout history, Tuam has been an important commercial centre with fairs and markets being an important part of commerce in the region.
-One of its fairs dates to 1252 when Letters Patent were granted to Archbishop MacFlynn by Henry III of England.
-Other fairs were authorised by Charters granted by James VI and I and George III of the United Kingdom.
+One of its fairs dates to 1252 when letters patent were granted to Archbishop MacFlynn by Henry III of England.
+Other fairs were authorised by Charters granted by James VI and I and George III.

 The Annals of the Four Masters record that in 1488 "A whirlwind attacked a number of persons, as they were cutting turf on the bog of Tuaim-Mona, which killed one of them, and swelled the faces of the rest; and four others were killed by the same wind in Machaire-Chonnacht."